tomato42/tls13-spec/draft-ietf-tls-tls13.md

 which is odd.]]

-A server which receives an EarlyDataIndication extension can behave in one of three ways:
+A server which receives an EarlyDataIndication extension can behave in one of two ways:

 - Ignore the extension and return no response.
 This indicates that the server has ignored any early data and an ordinary